 Day 4: Executive Presentation Skills

 This will be an interactive workshop with inputs on the elements and techniques of presentation - a critical aspect of management.
 By the end of the day, the participants will be aware of their strengths as speakers and be more credible and clear.
-The workshop is designed to support the participants' final assignment on Day 10.
+The workshop is designed to support the participants' final assignment on Day 10 as well as provide presentation techniques they can take back to the workplace.

-This first week will close with two segments.
-In the morning session, participants begin with an introduction to the "Customer Experience" by reviewing the relationship between a utility and its customers.
+This first week will close with a focus on the utility customer.
+Participants begin with an introduction to "Customer Engagement" by reviewing the relationship between a utility and its customers.
 This segment will focus on customer contact points and changing customer needs, to explore what the utility of the future should be considering with respect to enhancing the customer experience.

 Day 6 & 7: Fundamentals of Rate Regulation

-Participants begin Week 2 with regulation and rate setting.
-They will learn the principles and impact of rate regulation on a utility.
+This two-day segment begins with providing participants insight to state regulation and rate setting.
+They will learn rate-making principles, the rate design process and explore the principles and impact of rate regulation on a utility.
 Participants learn about the regulatory process through a role-playing exercise (a mock rate proceeding).
 Based on information about a fictitious gas and electric utility, participants representing different stakeholder groups prepare presentations about a rate request before a mock rate-setting body.

 Day 10: Capstone Day